imranhasan22/handbook_imran/android.md

 ### EditText

-- `android:inputType` - specify the type of the data
+- `android:inputType` - specify the type of the data.
+Possible values are:
+    - `textCapWords` - Capitalize the first letter of each word.
+    - `textCapCharacters` - Capitalize all characters.
+    - `textCapSentences` - Capitalize the first letter of each sentence.
+    - `textAutoCorrect` - Enable auto-correction.
+    - `textMultiLine` - Allow multiple lines of text input.
 - `android:hint` - set placeholder
 - `android:text` - set the initial text
 - `android:maxLength` - specify the maximum length of the text can be entered